craftcms/docs/docs/3.x/entries.md

 ## Querying Entries

-The entry corresponding to your current uri will be available in your template as a variable named `entry`.

-You can fetch any other entries in your templates or PHP code using **entry queries**.
+While an entry’s configured template will automatically make an `entry` variable available, you can fetch entries throughout your templates or PHP code using **entry queries**.

 ::: code
 ```twig